dkrgn/hotel/README.md

 # Hotel Project (Spring Boot Microservice Architecture)

 This project implements simple logic of Hotel services.
 User is able to login/register, edit/delete account, create/edit/delete bookings.
 The project was implemented to suit Kubernetes deployment.
 The project can as well be executed with docker-compose on `7ae4087` commit and can be execute as plain Spring Boot services on `e30e68d` commit.
-> Note that Eureka discovery service is included only in docker and plain spring boot versions.
+> Note: Eureka discovery service is included only in docker and plain spring boot versions.
 In the latest commit with k8s deployment Eureka is excluded (not needed).
-> Also note that client service is not deployed neither in k8s nor in docker compose.
+> Note: client service is not deployed neither in k8s nor in docker compose.

 ## Steps to deploy app in K8s